Angas Downs Indigenous Protected Area: Natural resources

 Angas Downs has rich natural and cultural resources.
-There are many different types of vegetation and landscapes including Mulga woodlands (Acacia aneura), gypsum depressions, limestone plains, Spinifex (Triodia spp.) sand dunes, Desert Oak (Allocasuarina decaisneana) woodlands, alluvial floodplains and quartzite hills.
-Angas Downs has rich bird life and is home to many species of animals and reptiles many of which are important food and totems to the local Anangu.
+There are many different types of vegetation and landscapes including mulga woodlands (Acacia aneura), gypsum depressions, limestone plains, spinifex (Triodia spp.) sand dunes, desert oak (Allocasuarina decaisneana) woodlands, alluvial floodplains and quartzite hills.
+Angas Downs has rich bird life and is home to many species of animals and reptiles many of which are important food and totems to the local Anangu people.
 Vulnerable listed (NT) quandong (Santalum acuminatum) also occurs on Angas Downs, although they struggle against camel browsing.

-Several species of native mammal including echidnas, Ooldea dunnart, lesser hairy-footed dunnart, kultarr, euro (eastern wallaroo), red kangaroo, Gould's wattled bat, lesser long-eared bat, spinifex hopping mouse, sandy inland mouse and dingos have been recorded on the Angas Downs Pastoral Lease.
+Several species of native mammals including echidnas, Ooldea dunnart, lesser hairy-footed dunnart, kultarr, euro (eastern wallaroo), red kangaroo, Gould's wattled bat, lesser long-eared bat, spinifex hopping mouse, sandy inland mouse and dingos have been recorded on the Angas Downs Pastoral Lease.
 Also, fresh tracks and a burrow of a Dasycercus spp. likely to be the crest-tailed mulgara (Dasycercus cristicauda) were seen by Latz in July 2002.
-Remote infrared cameras also caught an endangered woma pythonon camera in a cave in the central sandstone hills – the Liddle Range – in Nov 2012.
+Remote infrared cameras also caught an endangered woma python on camera in a cave in the central sandstone hills – the Liddle Range – in November 2012.

-Ninety-nine (99) species of birds have been recorded on Angas Downs.
-Emu, bustard (bush turkey) are important Tjukurpa and game species and mulga parrot, Major Mitchell's cockatoo, Australian ringneck, Bourke's parrot and budgerigar are common.
-Checklists are available for Angas Downs.
+Ninety-nine species of birds have been recorded on Angas Downs.
+Emu, bustard (bush turkey) are important Tjukurpa and game species, and mulga parrot, Major Mitchell's cockatoo, Australian ringneck, Bourke's parrot and budgerigar are common.
+A birdwatching checklist is available for Angas Downs.

-Other mammals have the potential to exist on Angas Downs and may be discovered with more extensive trapping and survey work to be undertaken on Angas Downs by volunteer scientists and the Angas Downs Indigenous rangers.
-With effective management of water and sustainable harvesting of populations of native wildlife, Angas Downs could become a significant location for conservation in central Australia.
 Rangers on Angas Downs are improving the environment to protect and increase important animals and plants using a combination of traditional knowledge and western science.